LlamaYeYe/Project-S.O.P.H.I.A./README.md

 - First response is targeted for about 3 seconds after entering a menu.
 - After response 1 and response 2, the next response uses a fresh random 1–30 second delay.
 - Leaving a menu and returning resets that menu's response sequence.
 - MAP silent.
 STATUS RAD silent.
 RADIO/FM silent.
 Other active audio/video blocks playback and does not consume the 3-response limit.
+- If This tests well, i may add more character with YES MAN.

 Menus with Yes Man voice lines: